docker/docs/datacenter/ucp/2.2/guides/admin/configure/add-labels-to-cluster-nodes.md

 ## Apply labels to a node

-In this example we'll apply the `ssd` label to a node.
-Then we'll deploy a service with a deployment constraint to make sure the service is always scheduled to run on a node that has the `ssd` label.
+In this example we apply the `ssd` label to a node.
+Then we deploy a service with a deployment constraint to make sure the service is always scheduled to run on a node that has the `ssd` label.